Using Dynamics 365 for Sales from Business Central

 Sales quotes go through many revisions while they are being finalized.
 Both manual and automatic processing of sales quotes in Business Central ensures that previous versions of sales quotes are archived before processing new revisions of sales quotes from Dynamics 365 for Sales.

-Preparing to Integrate to Dynamics 365 for Sales On-Premises
+Integrating with Dynamics 365 for Sales

 Working with Business Central